Back to Amcrest Guides

 Verify Recording Schedule

-On the NVR, navigate to Main Menu, then Storage, then Record Schedule.
+On the NVR, go to Main Menu, then Storage, then Record Schedule.
 Select each camera channel and verify the recording type.
 Green indicates continuous recording, yellow indicates motion recording, and red indicates alarm recording.
-Ensure the time blocks cover the periods you expect recordings.
+Make sure the time blocks cover the periods you expect recordings.
 If the schedule is blank, set all time blocks to either continuous recording or motion detection based on your preference.
 Apply the settings to all channels.

 2